Florida Electrical Contractor License Renewal Guide

 For Certified (EC) and Registered (ER) Electrical Contractors

 Most electrical contractors must complete 11 hours of board-approved continuing education every two years.
-According to Florida Administrative Code § 61G6-9.004, these hours have a specific breakdown to ensure you stay current on multiple fronts.
+These hours have a specific breakdown to ensure you stay current on multiple fronts.

 - 7 Technical Hours: This is the largest block, dedicated to enhancing your practical skills.
 It must include at least one hour from an advanced module course on the Florida Building Code.
 Staying sharp on technical topics is crucial, especially with evolving standards like the National Electrical Code (NEC).
 Understanding how definition changes in the 2023 NEC impact electrical work is a perfect example of valuable technical knowledge.